Otto Schultzen

-1867, and in 1871 became a professor of clinical medicine at the University of Dorpat.
+1867, and in 1871 became a professor of clinical medicine at the Imperial University of Dorpat.
 He died four years later at the age of 38.

 With Marceli Nencki (1847–1901) he performed physiological studies of urea, discovering that amino acids (glycine and leucine) are intermediate links between protein and urea., With Bernhard Naunyn (1839–1925) he conducted important research involving the behavior of benzene-derived hydrocarbons in the body.